pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/how-to/sticky-modifier-key/index.md

 5. Release `a` key
 6. Release `sticky left shift` key

-If you want to disable this feature, use `stciky modifier key (pressing and holding down is disabled)`.
+If you want to disable this feature, use `sticky modifier key (pressing and holding down is disabled)`.

 {{% /alert %}}